AdobeDocs/marketo-measure.en/help/marketo-measure-discover-ui/using-marketo-measures-reporting-platform/marketing-ops-tiles.md

 **Accounts must have Touchpoint data (only applicable if you have ABM enabled)**

--Account ID : Account ID in CRM
+-Account ID: Account ID in CRM

--Account Name : Account name in CRM
+-Account Name: Account name in CRM

--Created Date : Created date of the Account in the CRM
+-Created Date: Created date of the Account in the CRM

 * Drill-down: See Created Date by Hour, Minute, Time

--Web Site : Value found in the Website field on the Account
+-Web Site: Value found in the Website field on the Account

--Engagement Rating : Predictive Engagement Score (PES) populated by Marketo Measure^1
+-Engagement Rating: Predictive Engagement Score (PES) populated by [!DNL Marketo Measure]^1

--Opportunities : Number of Opportunities connected to the account
+-Opportunities: Number of Opportunities connected to the account

 * Drill-down: See details for the associated Opportunity(s)

--Contacts : Number of Contacts listed on this account
+-Contacts: Number of Contacts listed on this account

 * Drill-down: See details for the associated contacts

--Leads : Number of leads mapped to this account through lead to account mapping^1
+-Leads: Number of leads mapped to this account through lead to account mapping^1

 * Drill-down: See details for the leads that have been mapped to the account

--Attribution Touchpoints : Number of Buyer Attribution Touchpoints for the account
+-Attribution Touchpoints: Number of Buyer Attribution Touchpoints for the account

 * Drill-down: See Buyer Attribution Touchpoint details (ID, Email, Touchpoint Date, Account Name, Campaign, Channel, Subchannel, Marketing Touch Type, Attribution Model)

--Touchpoints : Number of Touchpoints the contacts on this account have^2
+-Touchpoints: Number of Touchpoints the contacts on this account have^2

 * Drill-down: See Touchpoints on the account Touchpoint details (ID, Email, Touchpoint Date, Account Name, Campaign, Channel, Subchannel, Marketing Touch Type)